-Working with a bankruptcy attorney is important because it helps you get legal help, get a guide through your bankruptcy process and preparing any paperwork needed.
+Working with a bankruptcy attorney in Las Vegas is important because it helps you get legal help, get a guide through your bankruptcy process and preparing any paperwork needed.
 However, there are certain legal fees you are required to pay to get these services.
 Alternatively, if you cannot afford the lawyer’s fees, you can:

 - Represent yourself